Kate Adie: Early life

 Adie was born in Whitley Bay, Northumberland.
 She was adopted as a baby by a Sunderland pharmacist and his wife, John and Maud Adie, and grew up there.
 Her birth parents were Irish Catholics and she made contact with her birth family in 1993, establishing a loving relationship lasting more than 20 years with her birth mother "Babe" Dunnet.
-She failed to trace her birth father John Kelly, or his family from Waterford, despite public appeals, she knows only that he had a brother (her blood uncle) Michael.
+Adie failed to trace her birth father John Kelly, or his family from Waterford, despite public appeals, and she knows only that he had a brother (her blood uncle) Michael.

 She had an independent school education at Sunderland Church High School, and in 1963–1964 travelled to Berlin, including the Soviet Sector of East Berlin, to complete a German-language course.
 She obtained her degree at the University of Newcastle upon Tyne, in Swedish and Icelandic studies.
 At university, she got to know the BBC presenter Marian Foster, who was president of the Gilbert and Sullivan society, in which Adie performed several times.

 During her third year at Newcastle, she also taught English in sub-arctic northern Sweden.